Triceps Bodyweight Extension

 BWBodyweightStrength

-The Triceps Bodyweight Extension is a bodyweight strength exercise performed by leaning forward with hands on a stable surface like a bench or wall, extending the arms to push the body up while keeping the core engaged.
-Its primary purpose is to build triceps strength and enhance abdominal stability through isometric tension.
-It benefits beginners to intermediate trainees seeking no-equipment upper body and core development, targeting the triceps and abs effectively.
+The Triceps Bodyweight Extension is a bodyweight strength exercise performed by leaning forward with hands on a stable surface like a bench or wall, extending the arms to straighten the body while keeping the core tight.
+Its primary purpose is to build triceps strength and enhance core stability through controlled pressing motions.
+It primarily targets the triceps and abs, making it ideal for beginners or anyone seeking an equipment-free upper-body and midsection workout to improve pushing power and posture.

 How to Perform Triceps Bodyweight Extension

-- 1Sit on the floor with your knees bent and feet flat, hands placed on the floor behind your hips with fingers pointing forward, shoulder-width apart.
+- 1Sit on the floor with your knees bent and feet flat, hip-width apart.
+Place your hands behind you, fingers pointing toward your hips, shoulder-width apart.

-- 2Lift your hips off the ground by pressing through your hands and feet, forming a reverse tabletop position with your body in a straight line from knees to shoulders.
+- 2Lift your hips off the floor by pressing through your palms and heels, forming a straight line from shoulders to knees (reverse tabletop position).

-- 3Engage your core by pulling your belly button toward your spine and keeping your shoulders down away from your ears.
+- 3Engage your core by pulling your belly button toward your spine.
+Keep your shoulders down away from your ears.

 - 4Bend your elbows to slowly lower your hips toward the floor, keeping elbows pointing straight back.

-- 5Exhale as you press through your palms to fully extend your arms and lift your hips back to the starting position.
+- 5Exhale as you press through your palms to extend your elbows and lift your hips back to the starting position.

-- 6Inhale as you prepare for the next rep, maintaining a straight body line.
+- 6Inhale as you prepare for the next rep.